 Another unique alternative for your trip to Death Valley in winter is to rent an RV.
 While I definitely wouldn’t recommend doing this without feeling comfortable driving one or on roads during winter and previous experience, it is a viable option for many adventurous travelers.

 I recommend renting one in Las Vegas and driving toward the park from there.
 My trusted RV partner is Outdoorsy and they have options from full-size to trailers and more!
 Click here to check availability for Las Vegas RVs with Outdoorsy.

 Airbnbs near Death Valley

 My favorite choice of places to stay near Death Valley are the variety of Airbnbs available close to the park.
 The best thing about Airbnbs is that some are so quirky and unusual that it makes your stay even more memorable.

-Here are some of our top Airbnbs near Death Valley National Park that you can easily book in winter:
+Here are some of our top Death Valley Airbnbs that you can easily book in winter:

 - Death Valley Base Camp (art-filled trailer in Beatty, Nevada desert)

 - Death Valley Greenhouse (entire bungalow in Beatty, NV)